-Total fees payable to BDO LLP for non-audit services during the year were £10,000 (2022: £157,500).
-This relates to the review of certain procedures of the interim financial statements under the International Standard of Related Services (ISRS) 4400 (Revised) 'Agreed-Upon Procedures Engagements'.
-In the prior year, fees paid were for professional fees paid to BDO relating to reporting accountant services received during the Company's most recent share issuance program.
-These share issue costs were allocated against the Company's capital reserves.
+Total fees payable to BDO LLP for non-audit services during the year were £11,000 (2023: £10,000).
+This relates to certain agreed upon procedures in respect of the interim financial statements under the International Standard of Related Services (ISRS) 4400 (Revised) 'Agreed-Upon Procedures Engagements'.